Kenneth Burke: Persuasions and influences

 Burke draws a line between a Platonic and a more contemporary view of rhetoric, described as "old rhetoric" and "new rhetoric" respectively.
 The former is defined by persuasion by any means, while the latter is concerned with "identification."
-In Burke's use of the word identification he is describing the process by which the speaker associates herself/himself with certain groups, such as a target audience.

-His idea of "identification" is similar to ethos of classical rhetoric, but it also explains the use of logos and pathos in an effort to create a lasting impression on the auditors.
+Burke's use of the word refers to the process by which a speaker associates themself with certain groups, such as a target audience.
+His idea of identification is similar to ethos in classical rhetoric, but it also explains the use of logos and pathos in an effort to create a lasting impression on the auditors.
+It is characterized by "identifying" with a speaker's rhetoric insofar as their words represent a world that seems to be that in which we live.
 This theory differs from ethos most significantly in Burke's conception of artistic communication that he believes is defined by eloquence, which is "simply the end of art and therefore its essence."
-The use of rhetoric conveys aesthetic and social competence which is why a text can rarely be reduced to purely scientific or political implications, according to Burke.
+The use of rhetoric conveys aesthetic and social competence, which is why a text can rarely be reduced to purely scientific or political implications, according to Burke.
 Rhetoric forms our social identity by a series of events usually based on linguistics, but more generally by the use of any symbolic figures.
 He uses the metaphor of a drama to articulate this point, where interdependent characters speak and communicate with each other while allowing the others to do the same.
-Also, Burke describes identification as a function of persuasive appeal.
+Burke also describes identification as a function of persuasive appeal.

 Burke defined rhetoric as the "use of words by human agents to form attitudes or to induce actions in other human agents."
 His definition builds on the preexisting ideas of how people understand the meaning of rhetoric.
 Burke describes rhetoric as using words to move people or encourage action.
-Furthermore, he described rhetoric as being almost synonymous with persuasion (A Rhetoric of Motives, 1950).
+Furthermore, he described rhetoric as almost synonymous with persuasion (A Rhetoric of Motives, 1950).
 Burke argued that rhetoric works to bring about change in people.
-This change can be evident through attitude, motives or intentions as Burke stated but it can also be physical.
+This change can be evident through attitude, motives, or intentions, but it can also be physical.
 Calling for help is an act of rhetoric.
 Rhetoric is symbolic action that calls people to physical action.
-Ultimately, rhetoric and persuasion become interchangeable words according to Burke.
-Other scholars have similar definitions of rhetoric.
-Aristotle argued that rhetoric was a tool for persuading people (but also for gaining information).
-He stated that rhetoric had the power to persuade people if the speaker knew how.
+Ultimately, rhetoric and persuasion are interchangeable, according to Burke.
+Other scholars have similar definitions.
+Aristotle argued that rhetoric was a tool for persuading people (but also for gaining information) if the speaker knew how.
 One way in which Aristotle formed his arguments was through syllogism.
-Another example of how rhetoric was used to persuade was deliberate discourse.
+Another example of how rhetoric was used to persuade was deliberative discourse.
 Here, politicians and lawyers used speech to pass or reject policies.
 Sally Gearhart states that rhetoric uses persuasion to induce change.
 Although she argues that persuasion is violent and harmful, she uses it as a tool herself to bring about change.